 The city of Denver, Colorado is approximately 5,000 feet above sea level.
 At this altitude, the atmospheric pressure is 632 mmHg (barometric pressure table).
 A CO2 sensor calibrated at 400ppm at sea level would read 400(623/760) or 332ppm.

 Here at CO2Meter, our rule of thumb is that the CO2 level at altitude will change about 3% for every 1,000 feet (300m).
 At 5,000 feet, that would be 400ppm less 15%, or about 340ppm.

 This type of correction can have real-world consequences.
 For example, suppose a grower in Denver wanted to maintain exactly 1,000ppm CO2 in their greenhouse.
 In order to achieve this, they would have to set the sensor to 15% above 1,000ppm, or about 1,150ppm.

-Note that while CO2 sensor modules do not account for changes in altitude from sea level, some CO2 meters have built-in barometers that can compensate in real time.
-So if you are at high altitudes and need extremely accurate CO2 level readings, you should look for this feature before making a purchase.
+Note that while CO2 sensor modules do not automatically account for changes in altitude from sea level, they can be recalibrated for this.
+And some CO2 meters have built-in barometers that can compensate in real time.
+So if you are at high altitudes and need extremely accurate CO2 level readings, you should look for these features before making a purchase.

 Like CO2 sensors, oxygen sensors also require pressure temperature compensation.
 The 21.9% oxygen level commonly stated assumes STP, or standard temperature and pressure.
 Go to Colorado and the oxygen level is 17.3%.
 Here's a handy chart to show you the differences.
 Before purchasing an oxygen sensor check whether it is automatically compensated for pressure with a barometric pressure sensor on-board, or if you will need to adjust the oxygen level either by a lookup table or with a separate barometric pressure sensor.